protontypes/open-sustainable-technology/README.md

 - [FedData](https://github.com/ropensci/FedData) - R package implementing functions to automate downloading geospatial data available from several federated data sources in hydology, soil, climatology, cropland or landcover.
 - [pydap](https://github.com/pydap/pydap) - An implementation of the Opendap/DODS protocol, written from scratch in pure Python, that allows researchers to access NASA Earth science data from a variety of programs.
 - [GCIS](https://github.com/USGCRP/gcis) - As a centralized catalog of all materials and data used for Global Change Information System products and climate assessments.
+- [msc_pygeoapi](https://github.com/ECCC-MSC/msc-pygeoapi) - The Meteorological Service of Canada Python API provides up-to-date information on past, present and future weather conditions, climate, water and environmental information over Canada and the world.

 ### Environmental Satellites
 - [satpy](https://github.com/pytroll/satpy) - A python library for reading and manipulating meteorological remote sensing data and writing it to various image and data file formats.